Pelvic Organ Prolapse: Surgery for Vaginal Vault Prolapse

 A vaginal vault suspension may be used to correct vaginal vault prolapse.
 This type of surgery can be done through the vagina or the abdomen.
 The vagina is attached to strong tissue in the pelvis or to the sacrum.
 This is a bone at the base of the spine that forms the back of the pelvis.

 Damage to nerves, muscles, or nearby pelvic structures

 Prolapse of the pelvic organ or organs occurring again

 During surgery, the doctor reaches your pelvic organs through the vagina or the abdomen.
 An incision may be made in the vaginal wall.
-If surgery through the abdomen is done, multiple small incisions are made to insert laparoscopic instruments or one larger incision is made that is either up and down (verticle) or across (transverse).
+If surgery through the abdomen is done, the doctor makes multiple small incisions to insert laparoscopic instruments or one larger incision that is either up and down (vertical) or across (transverse).